Initially the House Finch was a bird of the west, but because of its rosy breast and very melodic song, people wanted to own one.

 He does this by regurgitating the seed into the female's beak.
 The female regurgitates the food to the nestlings.

-After the young have fledged, the parents continue to feed the young.
-The female may find a new mate and raise another brood while the male continues to feed the young.
+Some females may find a new mate and raise another brood while the first male continues to feed the young.

 Some females will begin a second nest just before the first clutch fledges.